 Low-End Strategy at Innovation Stage

-The innovation stage is the one where a product is introduced to the customers and strategies are framed for the growth of the business.
+The innovation stage is the one where a product is introduced to the customers.
+At this level, the strategies are also framed for the growth of the business.

 It is usually a trial or experimental phase where the retailer adopts low-end strategies to test the products.
 The organization tries to keep the things simple and attract the consumers through lowest price factor.